Arrange the given numbers in a three by three grid to make a magic square.

 The totals of each row, column and diagonal should be the same.
 Try again.

 This is Magic Square level 1.
 You can also

-This web site contains hundreds of free mathematical activities for teachers and students.
+This web site contains over a thousand free mathematical activities for teachers and pupils.
 Click here to go to the main page which links to all of the resources available.

-Please contact us if you have any suggestions or Questions.
+Please contact me if you have any suggestions or questions.

-Comment recorded on the 6 May 'Starter of the Day' page by Natalie, London:
+Comment recorded on the 24 May 'Starter of the Day' page by Ruth Seward, Hagley Park Sports College:

 Comment recorded on the 9 April 'Starter of the Day' page by Jan, South Canterbury:

 "Numeracy is a proficiency which is developed mainly in Mathematics but also in other subjects.
 It is more than an ability to do basic arithmetic.
 It involves developing confidence and competence with numbers and measures.
 It requires understanding of the number system, a repertoire of mathematical techniques, and an inclination and ability to solve quantitative or spatial problems in a range of contexts.
 Numeracy also demands understanding of the ways in which data are gathered by counting and measuring, and presented in graphs, diagrams, charts and tables."